PhillipeAlves/techtictactoe/readme.md

 4.7.
 The condition to check for a winner is evaluated by an if/else statement.
 4.8.
 If the condition is "true" the following steps will run:

 4.8.1.
-A loop was run in each winning cell to retrieve the winner, stored in a variable with the respective name.
+A loop runs over each winning cell to retrieve the winner, stored in a variable with the respective name.
 4.8.2.
-Then the winner was displayed for the user using the h1 selector.
+Then the winner gets displayed for the user using the h1 selector.
 4.8.3.
+The color of the player that lost gets removed.
+4.8.4.
 The game over condition is set to true and the game is over.

 4.9.
 If the "isWinning" condition is "false" then the function returns and the user goes another turn.